rascundampelcuf/Web-scraping/README.md

 ## Description
 This project has been completed during the PRAC1 of the subject Typology and life cycle of the data of the master's degree in Data Science of the *Universitat Oberta de Catalunya* (UOC).

 The objective of this PRAC was to complete a Web Scraping in Python of the website *"[Casa del Libro](https://www.casadellibro.com/)"*.
-From this website a list of all the books on the subject of "Literature" has been extended and a data set with the extended data has been generated.
+From this website a list of all the books on the subject of "Literatura/Cienia ficción" has been created and a data set with the created data has been generated.

 ---